HeisenbugLtd/spat/README.md

   reported for that file, and *not* for individual proof time like in the `--report-mode` option.
-That is because the tool assumes that if you want to see the summary on a per file (i.e. Ada `package`) basis, you are more interested in the total times spent for a file than a single proof.
+That is because the tool assumes that if you want to see the summary on a per file (i.e. Ada `package`) basis, you are more interested in the total time spent for a file than a single proof.

 ### The `--verbose` option